alphagov/gds-way/logging.md

 You should have a way of storing logs which focuses on long-term durability.
-Some teams archive logs to S3 at the same time as sending them to their ELK or Sumo Logic
+Some teams archive logs to S3 at the same time as sending them to their ELK or Sumo Logic store.

 ## Querying from the archives